Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Introduction

 A substantial fraction of our results for the neutral dynamics in a one-dimensional habitat has been derived previously in population genetics~\cite{Malecot:Dynamics,KimuraWeiss:SSM,Barton:NeutralEvolution}, ecology~\cite{Houchmandzadeh:NeutralEcology}, and nonequilibrium statistical mechanics~\cite{CoxGriffeath:VoterModel,Bramson:FiniteSize}.
 Here, we present a single self-contained derivation of these earlier results in a novel context of expanding populations in two dimensions and in a language familiar to physicists, with future microbial tests of the theory in mind.
-Our new results are primarily confined to the analysis of natural selection.
+Our new results are primarily confined to the analysis of radial expansions and natural selection.

 This paper is organized as follows.
 First, we review classical results for well-mixed populations in Sec.~\ref{SWellMixed}.
 We then introduce the one-dimensional stepping stone model in Sec.~\ref{S1dSSM} and derive the equations of motion for spatial correlation functions.
 In Sec.~\ref{SNeutralNoMutation} and Sec.~\ref{SNeutralMutation} we solve these equations for zero and nonzero mutation rates respectively.
 While the neutral stepping stone model has been treated before, we derive some new results and use a different technique that can be easily extended to radially expanding populations.
 The effects of selection are considered in Sec.~\ref{SSelection}, and in Sec.~\ref{SSimulations} we test our analytical results with simulations.
-Various details are relegated to Appendices~\ref{ANeutral}-\ref{AIto}.
+In Sec.~\ref{SInflation}, evolutionary dynamics during a radial range expansion is analyzed, and Sec.~\ref{SGeneticInference} deals with genetic inference.
+Various details are relegated to Appendices~\ref{AIto}--\ref{AVoter}.
 In Appendix~\ref{AMultipleColors}, we indicate how some of the $2$-state~(i.e., ``$2$-allele'') results can be generalized for the Potts-model-like nonequilibrium dynamics of $q$-alleles with~$q\ge3$.